 The pods exposed to termite mound did not have any influence for all the recorded parameters and evidenced through statistical analysis.
 Even exposure of pod for a duration of 10 days did not have any positive effect and this might be due to hard veins on the surface of pod, shiny shell or due to presence of high quantity of phenols which might have prevented the termite activity.
-Such a non productive effort due to termite was reported by Sivaprakash (2003) in Terminalia chebula and T. bellerica but in many cases termites have an influence of increasing the germination through weakening of the coat and make tiny holes which facilitated the entry of water.
+Such a non productive effort due to termite was reported by Sivaprakash (2003) in Terminalia chebula and T. bellerica; but in many cases termites have an influence of increasing the germination through weakening of the coat and make tiny holes which facilitated the entry of water .
 Absence of such positive mechanism in P. santalinus is yet to be studied.

-The use of bio-regulators in enhancing seed germination and seedling vigour is well known (Pampanna and Sulikeri, 2001).
-Presence of biologically active substances, microbes, week acids of some bioregulators like cow dung resulted in enhanced germination in Calophyllum inophyllum (Rajesh et al., 2011);Khirni (Shinde and Malshe, 2015) and Melia azadirachta (Sujatha and Manjappa, 2015).
+The use of bio-regulators in enhancing seed germination and seedling vigour is well known (Tendolkar, 1978; Singh et al., 1989 and Pampanna and Sulikeri, 2001).
+Presence of biologically active substances, microbes, week acids of some bioregulators like cow dung resulted in enhanced germination in Calophyllum inophyllum (Rajesh et al., 2011).